 Before you purchase tickets through the Nationals website, do some comparison shopping.
 Discount seats are almost always available through online ticket outlets, especially if you buy far enough in advance and have some flexibility with dates and seating preferences.
 These are a few of my go-to sites for ticket deals:

-– StubHub is another popular one, conveniently listing the ticket price, seating section, and number of seats still available.
+– StubHub is a popular one, conveniently listing the ticket price, seating section, and number of seats still available.

 – Goldstar often has Nats tickets among its discounts on live entertainment and events.